DabblesWithApps/ez-form/README.md

+# ABOUT

 For many, making forms for Android Apps is extremely annoying.
 This library is to make it easier.

-# ABOUT
 The most important classes in this library are the EZFORM and EZFORMElement.
+These two classes combined can be used to quickly create and attach forms with labels, fields, and buttons.

+Both classes are easily extensible which is a major focus of this library.
-Both classes are easily extensible (example provided in git project).
+Examples of using and extending the classes are provided in git project as well as the README.

 The process for adding an ezform includes: